TerjeKir/weiss/README.md

 * #### NoobBook
   Allow Weiss to query and play moves suggested by [noobpwnftw's online opening database](https://www.chessdb.cn/queryc_en/).

+* #### NoobBookMode
+  Sets the query mode to use (see [dbcn docs](https://www.chessdb.cn/cloudbookc_api_en.html)):
+    - best - chooses randomly from the moves with scores close to the best.
+Stops if all moves' scores are below a threshold.
+    - all - chooses the move with the highest score (first in the returned list).
+Only stops if there are no moves with scores.

 * #### NoobBookLimit
   Limit the use of NoobBook to the first x moves of the game.
 Only relevant with NoobBook set to true.